Yikun/hub-mirror-action/README_en.md

 #### Required
 - `src` source account, such as `github/kunpengcompute`, is the Github kunpengcompute account.
 - `dst` Destination account, such as `/kunpengcompute`, is the Gitee kunpengcompute account.
 - `dst_key` the private key to push code in destination account (default in ~/.ssh/id_rsa), you can see [generating SSH keys](https://docs.github.com/articles/generating-an-ssh-key/) to generate the pri/pub key, and make sure the pub key has been added in destination.
-You can set Github ssh key in [here](https://github.com/settings/keys)，set the Gitee ssh key in [here](https://gitee.com/profile/sshkeys) set the Gitlab ssh key in [here](https://gitlab.com/-/user_settings/ssh_keys).
+You can set Github ssh key in [here](https://github.com/settings/keys)，set the Gitee ssh key in [here](https://gitee.com/profile/sshkeys), set the Gitlab ssh key in [here](https://gitlab.com/-/user_settings/ssh_keys), set the Gitcode ssh key in [here](https://gitcode.com/setting/key-ssh).
-- `dst_token` the API token to create non-existent repo, You can get Github token in [here](https://github.com/settings/tokens), and the Gitee in [here](https://gitee.com/profile/personal_access_tokens). and for GitLab in [here](https://gitlab.com/-/user_settings/personal_access_tokens) (Required scopes: api, read_api, read_repository, write_repository).
+- `dst_token` the API token to create non-existent repo, You can get Github token in [here](https://github.com/settings/tokens), and the Gitee in [here](https://gitee.com/profile/personal_access_tokens). and for GitLab in [here](https://gitlab.com/-/user_settings/personal_access_tokens) ,and for GitCode in [here](https://gitcode.com/setting/token-classic) (Required scopes: api, read_api, read_repository, write_repository).

 #### Optional
 - `account_type` (optional) default is `user`, the account type of src and dst account, can be set to `org` or `user`，For GitLab: can be set to `group` or `user`,only support mirror between same account type (that is "org to org" or "user to user" or "group to group"). if u wanna mirror difference account type, use the `src_account_type` and `dst_account_type` please.